vikash831875/first-demo/README.md

 # first-demo
-This is the first demo repository
+This is the first demo repository.
+Author - Vikash kumar patel